seajaysec/pitchbinder/README.md

 ## How It Works

-Note Expander analyzes your existing samples, identifies the notes they represent, and uses pitch-shifting algorithms to generate the missing notes.
+Pitchbinder analyzes your existing samples, identifies the notes they represent, and uses pitch-shifting algorithms to generate the missing notes.
 It finds the closest existing sample to use as a source for each new note, ensuring the most natural sound possible.

 ### Supported Filename Formats